goodlyrottenapple/muddy-children/README.md

-# muddy-children
+# The Muddy children puzzle formalization in Isabelle 2015
-The Muddy Children Puzzle formalised in Isabelle 2015
+This repository contains the muddy children puzzle formalised in Isabelle 2015.